On This Day in History: June 6

 - Maxine Kumin, American poet and author (d.
 2014)

-- Frank Chee Willeto, American soldier and politician, 4th Vice President of the Navajo Nation (d.
+- Frank Chee Willeto, American soldier and politician, 4th Vice President of the Navajo Nation and a noted code talker during World War II (d.
 2013)

 - V. C. Andrews, American author, illustrator, and painter (d.
 1986)